mhbeals/mhwood.github.io/histories/bl.md

 broadly useful to scholars, researchers, and the public.
-The British Library partnered with commercial vendors to process the scanned images, including Gale and Brightsolid; the latter partner continues to expand the collection as the [British Newspaper Archive] (https://www.britishnewspaperarchive.co.uk), and the library itself is currently undertaking a large-scale digitising effort entitled Heritage Made Digital, neither of which are discussed here.
+The British Library partnered with commercial vendors to process the scanned images, including Gale and Brightsolid; the latter partner continues to expand the collection as the [British Newspaper Archive](https://www.britishnewspaperarchive.co.uk), and the library itself is currently undertaking a large-scale digitising effort entitled Heritage Made Digital, neither of which are discussed here.